 The final price that our clients pay is based on monthly incident volumes, hours of coverage, and the type of service provided.
 Our focus isn’t on increasing the number of tickets, the number of calls or the number of minutes we spend on the phone.
 Our focus is on helping our clients solve their issues.

 If you have read this far, you are likely wondering about dollars and cents.
 How much does outsourcing your help desk cost, exactly (or even inexactly)?
-Find out now by using our handy Help Desk Cost of Support ROI Calculator.
+Find out now by using our handy Help Desk Cost Calculator Lite.
 And, if you’d prefer to talk to a human about managing your costs, we are at your service, let’s talk.